3D-Circle/ejm-classes/classnotes_browser/static/classnotes_browser/md_src/History/Roman_Empire.md

 ### Imperial mission
 - rarely recognize themselves as aggressors
-- _The only reason for waving wars is for we romans to live in peace._ - Cicero
+- _The only reason for waging wars is that we Romans may live in peace._ - Cicero

 ## Ch.
 2 Imperial power
 parade of power: parade statue of the emperor -> godlike existence